 Pharmacological pain therapy is the practice of suppressing the nociceptive stimulation and making the procedure comfortable for both the patient and the physician.
 These applications range from the application of topical local anesthetics to complex approaches such as sedative, analgesic, and regional blocks.
 In order to perform these applications, it is important to evaluate and monitor the anatomical and physiological parameters of the patient.

 Various agents used in general anesthesia can be used in sedative and analgesic approaches.
-In addition to opioids such as morphine, fentanyl and meperidine, hypnotic agents such as diazepam, midazolam, ketamine, nitrous oxide, propofol and etomidate have also found application.
 In the use of these agents, it is important to ensure that there is absolutely good monitoring in terms of patient safety, as well as the availability of equipment for the control of the airways at any time.
 In addition, follow-up of sedated patients should be done carefully.